WyattSP/Repository-Petryshen-2023-Spatial-Distribution-of-Selenium-and-other-Potentially-Toxic-Elements/README.md

  * Code - Map Plot.R
  * Code - Original Sample Site Boxplots.R

- Python Scripts below were used to calculate azimuth positions and to create wind rose plot.
+ Python Scripts below were used to calculate azimuth positions and to create the wind rose plot.
 The above analysis is not dependent on these scripts.
  * Code - Azimuth Calculation.py
  * Code - Wind Rose.py